Pues, no tan bien que se diga, pero más o menos me defiende un poco.

 If Patricia's project were to be delayed, she might say:

 ...terminamos nuestro trabajo de grado a principios de mayo

 ...terminamos nuestro trabajo de grado a mediados de mayo

 As you probably guessed, those two phrases above mean "around the beginning of May" and "around the middle of May" respectively.

-If she wanted to be even more vague, Patricia could also use the common phrase a mediados de año which means "around the middle of year."
+If she wanted to be even more vague, Patricia could also use the common phrase a mediados de año which means "around the middle of the year."
 As an adjective, mediado(a) means "half-full" or "half-empty," depending on how you look at it.

 There are some complicated thoughts being expressed in this short film about the social consequences of consumerism.
-The number of verbs in the above quote alone could make a head spin.
+The number of verbs in the above quote alone could make your head spin.
 But here we want to home in on just two of those verbs, joined together in a common phrase: tener que ver.